 The photo below left shows that the small wallet easily holds ten Vega spoons or eight of the Adam or Lupin spoons on each side.

 The small wallet would also hold eight of the 2.5g Crusader spoons on either side but I would recommend replacing the barbed Crusader hook with a barbless hook first.

 Dimensions are 3.5" x 4.5" x 1.25" for the small and 3.5" x 7.25" x 1.5" for the medium (although they may be a bit thicker when full of spoons).

-Although you could carry minnow plugs if you replaced the trebles with a barbless single hook, the wallets are clearly designed for spoons.
-It is much easier to pick a spoon out of the wallet than it is to pull a spoon out of one of the plastic boxes shown below.
+It is much easier to pick a spoon out of the wallet than it is to pull a spoon out of one of the plastic boxes shown further down the page.
 The boxes will hold lots of spoons, but it is a bit cumbersome to get out the one you want.
-I think the ideal solution would be to have a Daiwa Presso Lure Wallet for your spoons and a Meiho box for your plugs.

 I guess we can forgive Meiho for thinking this is a fly box rather than a lure box.
 They call it the Meiho Fly Case F but it makes a great box for ultralight lures.

 It is extremely versatile in that each of the four long side to side compartments can be divided into two, three or four compartments to fit the lures you have.
 The Daiwa Crusader, Adam and Vega spoons will fit in one of the smallest compartments.
 The Yo-Zuri Single Hook Pins Minnow or Daiwa Presso Step Darts, or the Daiwa Dr. Minnow lures (not yet in stock) will need half the full length, and longer minnow lures would need three quarters of the length.